Manual for operating RoboDIMM

 command prompt box) to open a telnet session for the GUI..
 Pressing it causes a prompt to appear in

-the box labelled "response", but if the server (./robodimm) is not running, an error message to that
+the box labelled "response", but if the server (./robodimm) is not running, an error message will appear

 The server is the program which manages connections to the RoboDIMM pc, which are made by